bhargavi-ad/data-science-s2025/challenges/c04-gapminder-assignment.md

 - The two countries in Oceania are close to the GDP of Europe
-- Apart from the outlier country in Asia, both the continents of Africa and Asia have lower GDPs per Capita which tracks with historical context of both of these continents
+- Apart from the outlier country in Asia, both the continents of Africa and Asia have lower mean GDPs per Capita compared to the Americas and Europe, which tracks based on the historical context of both of these continents
 - The Americas are grouped together, which is something I have not seen often.
 I think it would be interesting to see the spread when the Americas are separated between North America and South America.
 I also